Kozea/pygal/pages/home.rst

 Technical Description
 =====================

-As of now pygal is known to work for python 2.7
+As of now pygal is known to work for python 2.6, 2.7, 3.2 and 3.3.

 Needed dependencies